felippe-regazio/web-elements/README.md

 document.createElement("div", { is: "my-element" });
 ```

 Is highly recommended the use of a CSS Normalizer (there is one on the `vendor` folder, thx @Necolas), and a Polyfill which is discussed on section "Polyfill" of this README.
+You must add the Polyfill before the elements scripts.

 ## Styling